 { echo foss.org.my ; echo debian.org; echo freenetproject.org; } | parallel traceroute will display as output the traceroute invocation that finishes first.
-Using the '-k' option, as we saw above
+Adding the -k option

 { echo foss.org.my ; echo debian.org; echo freenetproject.org; } | parallel -k tracero will ensure that the output of traceroute foss.org.my is displayed first.